DonMMK/Machine-Learning-CAB420/assessment1a/Q1/README.md

 - Evaluate the model using metrics such as mean squared error and R-squared.

 #### Train a Ridge regression model:
+-It depends on what tools your using, and if you're standardising the data or not.
+But if the data is not is not standardised you will need a constant.
 - Use scikit-learn to train a Ridge regression model on the training data.
 - Use the validation data to find the optimal value of the regularization parameter λ.
 - Evaluate the model using metrics such as mean squared error and R-squared.